tsgates/arch-wiki-markdown/wiki/Alpine.md

 also create a system wide pinerc file if you want to, but that's beyond the scope of this page.

-To start alpine call up a console or a terminal emulator and type, you guessed it:
+To start alpine call up a console or a terminal emulator and type:

-    alpine
+    $ alpine

 You will see the main menu for alpine, you can select various sub-menus by moving your cursor with the arrow keys.
 You should also note that a